DeMonkeyCoder/metamocks/README.md

 if you are using cypress, use `this.metamocks.registerAbiHandler` or `cy.registerAbiHandler`
 ## example usage

-visit [this repository](https://github.com/Song-Dust/interface/tree/0464e5ebf960074635ba1c85a6ed87008ab76663/cypress) to see an example usage
+visit [this repository](https://github.com/Song-Dust/interface/tree/master/cypress) to see an example usage
-(the link points to the commit that is compatible with the current version)